Round two… FIGHT!

 • Products or prices in the context of viticulture (how grapes are grown) or winemaking (how wine is made).

-• How the grape growing region of a wine influences business decisions you might make to sell and promote that wine.
+• How the grape growing region of a wine influences the business decisions you might make to sell and promote that wine.

 • Top markets by value and top markets by volume